sergiopf/api-email-thymeleaf/README.md

 ### Test

-API rest which sends an html email using thymeleaf templates, email subject is internationalized too at file Subject_xx using template name.
+API rest which sends an html email using spring boot and thymeleaf templates, email subject is internationalized too at file Subject_xx using template name.

 Just configure mail.server.username and mail.server.password at emailconfig.properties (this example uses gmail, you should configure another properties like port if you use another email server)